 Sami Kero (b.
 1979) is a Finnish photojournalist who works for Helsingin Sanomat, the biggest subscription-based newspaper in Finland.
-He has covered international conflicts and crisis around the world, for example in Afghanistan, Iraq, Egypt, Haiti, Israel and DR Congo though most of his daily work takes place in peaceful Finland.
+He has covered international conflicts and crisis around the world, for example in Ukraine, Afghanistan, Iraq, Syria, Egypt, Haiti, Israel and DR Congo though most of his daily work takes place in peaceful Finland.

 PRIZES, FAME AND GLORY